Town of Lunenburg COVID-19 Pandemic Information

 Public Works staff continue to maintain all municipal infrastructure, water and wastewater services.
 Contact the Public Works Department at 902-634-8992 for more information.

-• *NEW We are excited to announce the partial re-opening of the Lunenburg Community Centre as of July 23rd.
+● The Lunenburg Community Centre re-opened with new COVID-19 protocol on July 23rd.
 The facility will be open by appointment/booking only.
 Bookings must occur one (1) business day prior to usage.
 It is important to review all of the facility

 COVID-19 terms and conditions

-Staff are continuing to work on re-opening plans that protect people in our facilities, and our aim is to ensure our return to operations is as smooth and safe as possible for our community members and staff.
+Staff are continuously re-assessing and working on re-opening plans that protect people in our facilities, and our aim is to ensure our return to operations is as smooth and safe as possible for our community members and staff.
 Public health and safety are essential to our reopening process.
 When facility operations and programs begin to open, we will also rely on our community members to follow all communicated health and hygiene procedures to ensure we are able to keep the facilities safe for all users.

 The Town’s after-hours contact number is 902-527-0150 for any urgent municipal inquiries.